in: Engaging SASB Project

 The data science project, carried out with the Data for Good (DfG) program of the Data Science Institute of Columbia University, uses natural language processing and machine learning to identify new relationships between labor-related human rights risks and financial materiality.

 This article outlines the opportunity to improve SASB standards and how this project will address the need.
-For information on how these standards can be a powerful force for corporate accountability, see Rights CoLab’s four-part series “Moving the Market to Support Human Rights.”
+For information on how these standards can be a significant force for corporate accountability, see Rights CoLab’s four-part series “Moving the Market to Support Human Rights.”

 Data Science Project with SASB